wpilibsuite/allwpilib/ntcore/doc/time-sync-protocol.md

 ## Message Format

-The message format forgoes CRCs (as these are provided by the Ethernet physical layer) or packet delineation (as our packets are assumed be under the network MTU). **TSP Ping** and **TSP Pong** messages shall be encoded in a manor compatible with a WPILib packed struct with respect to byte alignment and endianness.
+The message format forgoes CRCs (as these are provided by the Ethernet physical layer) or packet delineation (provided by UDP). **TSP Ping** and **TSP Pong** messages shall be encoded in a manor compatible with a WPILib packed struct with respect to byte alignment and endianness.

 ### TSP Ping